The 15 Best Elizabeth Taylor Movies, Ranked

 "Reflections in a Golden Eye," a melodrama adapted from the novel by Carson McCullers, is as much about the drama onscreen as the politics that went into making it.
 In both areas, Elizabeth Taylor excels.

-The film is a violent and unwavering depiction of the dark underbelly of American life that's chock full of mutilation, sexual repression, and voyeurism.
+The film is a violent and unwavering depiction of the dark underbelly of American life that's chock full of mutilation, repression, and voyeurism.
 In a particularly wild and gruesome segment, Taylor's devilish and sensual Lenora strikes Marlon Brando's Major Weldon in the face with a riding crop.
 Arguably, the film's dark themes make it simultaneously ahead of its time and also ripe for a remake — maybe even an HBO limited series.
 However, while Taylor's performance shines, her off-screen behavior is what's most worthy of our attention.

 Taylor was interested in starring in the film, but only agreed to sign on if the studio hired her longtime friend Montgomery Clift, who struggled with alcoholism and was no longer a bankable star.
 In order to make the deal work, Taylor had to agree to put up her own salary, which was almost $1 million, as insurance.
 The deal was set, but Clift died before shooting began, so he was replaced with Brando.
-While the media might have villainized Taylor for her overtly sexual lifestyle, it's moments like these I'd rather dwell on: Taylor fiercely defended her friends, even when doing so seriously risked to her own career.
+While the media might have villainized Taylor for her overt lifestyle, it's moments like these I'd rather dwell on: Taylor fiercely defended her friends, even when doing so seriously risked to her own career.
 That, this humble writer believes, is what truly makes a star.

 3. Cat on a Hot Tin Roof